Table of Contents

 Align Your Content Marketing and SEO Strategies

-If you have a content marketing strategy such as posting to your blog, making videos, or posting helpful content to your social media pages you’re already fulfilling one of the fundamental requirements of optimizing your site for the search engines.
+If you have a content marketing strategy, such as posting to your blog, making videos, or posting helpful content to your social media pages, you’re already fulfilling one of the fundamental requirements of optimizing your site for search engines.
 In all likelihood, however, you can finetune and enhance your content to make it more search engine-friendly.

 - Optimize titles.
 The titles of your blog posts, articles, videos, and other content are important for both SEO and attracting targeted visitors.
 Make sure you include your primary keywords in the title.
 Keep titles under 70 characters so they don’t get cut off in the search engine results.

-- Use related keywords We already mentioned the importance of longtail keywords.
+- Use related keywords.
+We already mentioned the importance of longtail keywords.
 It’s also important to diversify your keywords to give the search engines more terms to index.
-For example, if you’re writing about movies you might also include the words “films” and “cinema” (more popular in the UK).
+For example, if you’re writing about movies, you might also include the words “films” and “cinema” (more popular in the UK).
 Aside from helping you rank for more keywords, it also helps Google understand the context of your keywords.
-For example, the word “apple” on its own could refer to a fruit or a large tech company.
+For example, the word “apple” alone could refer to a fruit or a large tech company.
 If your piece also has terms such as “apple pie” and “baked apples,” Google can tell you’re talking about fruit.
-If you mention “iTunes” or “iPhones,” however, it’s clear you’re referring to a business.
+However, if you mention “iTunes” or “iPhones,” you’re referring to a business.

 - Optimize Content for the Google Answer Box.
 Also known as the featured snippet, this is a section at the top of the listings, just under the paid ads and above regular organic listings.
 It’s extremely powerful and one of the first things people searching on smartphones will see.
 To make your content snippet-friendly, try to answer at least one pressing question your customers have.
 Feature this under an H2 tag in either question or statement form, followed by a concise list.
 For example, “How Can I Lose Weight for the Holidays?” or “Simple Steps to Get More Leads.”

 - Link to authoritative websites.
-Some businesses are afraid to use external links because they want to keep visitors on their site.
+Some businesses fear using external links because they want to keep visitors on their sites.
 While it makes sense not to link to competitors, it is beneficial to link to respected sources.
 If you’re including quotes, statistics, or ideas from experts, you have an obligation to link to the source.
-It’s also good for SEO as it demonstrates that you’re using reputable sources to back your claims.
+It’s also good for SEO, demonstrating that you’re using reputable sources to back your claims.

 - Optimize your visual content.
 Visual content such as photos, illustrations, infographics, slideshows, and videos are getting more popular all the time.
-Make sure you use Alt tags for your images so Google can index them.
-When possible, use original or at least high-quality images rather than stock photos.
-Images that are too large, however, can slow down your site which isn’t good for SEO.
-For larger images, use a tool such as Photoshop to reduce the size.
+Ensure you use Alt tags for your images so Google can index them.
+Use original or at least high-quality images rather than stock photos when possible.
+However, images that are too large can slow down your site, which isn’t good for SEO.
+Use a tool such as Photoshop to reduce the size of larger images.
 There are also quite a few free online tools to resize images.

 Use Social Media to Enhance SEO

 - A source of links.
-As long as you include a link to your website in your social media posts, you can gain links when followers share your content.
+You can gain links when followers share your content as long as you include a link to your website in your social media posts.
 To increase engagement, feature photos and other visual content in your posts.
 According to Jeff Bullas, engagement for Facebook posts with photos was found to be 37% higher than text posts.